mnicolae/learning-notes/books/clean-code.md

 ## Design Rule 4 - Minimal Classes and Methods

 * Keep overall system small while also keeping functions and class small.

+# Concurrency

+## Why Concurrency?

+* Concurrency is a decoupling strategy: decouple what gets done from when it gets done.
+* Concurrency improves both the throughput and the structures of an application.

+## Myths and Misconceptions

+Common myths and misconceptions:
+* Concurrency always improves performance
+* Design does not change when writing concurrent programs
+* Understanding concurrency issues is not important when working with a container such as a Web or EJB container

+Correct assumptions:
+* Concurrency incurs some overhead
+* Correct concurrency is complex
+* Concurrency bugs aren't usually repeatable
+* Concurrency often requires a fundamental change in design strategy.

+## Challenges

+* Example with shared class instance between two threads.

+## Concurrency Defense Principles

+### Single Responsibility Principle

+* Rec: Keep your concurrency-related code separate from other code.

+### Corollary: Limit the Scope of Data

+* Rec: Take data encapsulation to heart; severely limit the access of any data that may be shared.

+### Corollary: Use Copies of Data

+### Corollary: Threads Should be as Independent as Possible

+* Rec: Attempt to partition data into independent subsets that can be operated on by independent threads, possibly in different processors.

+## Know Your Library

+### Thread-Safe Collections

+* Rec: Review the classes / packages available to you.

+## Know Your Execution Models

+### Producer-Consumer

+* The queue / buffer between the producers and consumers is a bound resource.

+### Readers-Writers

+* Tough balancing act between throughput and starvation and accumulation of stale info.

+### Dining Philosophers

+* Philosophers = threads, forks = resources.
+* Rec: Learn the basic algorithms and understand their solutions.

+## Beware Dependencies Between Synchronized Methods

+* Rec: Avoid using more than one method on a shared object.
+* Otherwise: Client-Based Locking, Server-Based Locking, Adapted Server.

+## Keep Synchronized Sections Small

+* Rec: Keep your synchronized sections as small as possible.

+## Writing Correct Shut-Down Code Is Hard

+* Rec: Think about shut-down early and get it working early.
+It's going to take longer than you expect.
+Review existing algorithms because this is probably harder than you think.

+## Testing Threaded Code

+* Rec: Write tests that have the potential to expose problems and then run them frequently, with different programmatic configurations and system configurations and load.
+If tests ever fail, track down the failure.
+Don't ignore a failure just because the tests pass on a subsequent run.

+### Treat Spurious Failures as Candidate Threading Issues

+* Rec: Do not ignore system failures as one-offs.

+### Get Your Nonthreaded Code Working First

+* Rec: Do not try to chase down nonthreading bugs and threading bugs at the same time.
+Make sure your code works outside of threads.

+### Make Your Threaded Code Pluggable

+* Rec: Make your thread-based code especially pluggable so that you can run it in various configurations.

+### Make Your Threaded Code Tunable

+* Getting the right balance of threads typically requires trial and error.

+### Run with More Threads Than Processors

+* The more frequently context switching occurs, the more likely you'll encounter code that is missing a critical section or causes deadlock.

+### Run on Different Platforms

+* Rec: Run your threaded code on all target platforms early and often.
+* Note: Less applicable in the era of containerized applications.

+### Instrument Your Code to Try and Force Failures

+#### Hand-Coded

+* Divide system up into POJOs that know nothing of threading and classes that control the threading.

+#### Automated

+* Tools like Aspect-Oriented Framework, CGLIB, or ASM, ConTest.
+* Rec: Use jiggling strategies to ferret out errors.